lucianosky/HabitTracker/README.md

 - RxSwift
 - HabitTrackerVapor, a parallel to create an API
 - Alamofire access to HabitTrackerVapor
+- Unit Testing and BDD with Quick and Nimble

 ## Data persistance TO DO:
 - Implement Alamofire 5 (still in Beta).
 I used Alamofire 4.8 with an extension that permits Codable conformance.